 Dr. Patterson greatly appreciated the opportunities to learn at UBCNM and how it helped transition her into the community health side of medicine.
 She participated in the community clinics and then began to serve in a variety of community outreach capacities, including acting as the Health Chair of local chapter of the NAACP.
 She has also served with the Southern CT Sickle Cell Disease Association of America and was elected on the National Board for Sickle Cell Disease Association of America.

 During her third year at UBCNM, Dr. Patterson attended New York Lobby Day.
 There, she met the CEO of a health center that saw over 65,000 patients.
 It was this contact that gave her an entrance into the field when she graduated.
 From there, she excelled by leading “quality improvement initiatives for childhood obesity, which was the highest in the Bronx at the time, diabetes and hypertension.
 My work was recognized by Community Health Care Association of New York State and was used to help develop models in other FQHC’s in the state.”

 Finding fulfillment as an ND

-Since getting her start, she has continued working not only as a naturopathic physician, but also as an administrator, eventually becoming CEO of her own health center.
+Since getting her start, she has continued working not only as a naturopathic physician, but also as an administrator, eventually becoming VP at a large community behavioral health agency.
 Her work directly impacted the behavioral health needs of 21,000 patients.
 Today, she has her own practice, Fairfield Family Health where she works “with a robust team of 6 other healthcare providers including naturopathic physicians, primary care consultant, pediatric nurse practitioner, nutritionist and physical therapist.”
 She is also the first UBCNM graduate to be elected President of the American Association of Naturopathic Physicians, as well as the first person of color to hold this position.